UmerFarooqJillani/Flutter-Learning/README.md

 <span>&nbsp; &nbsp;  the output of flutter doctor command.</span>

 ## Creating projects
-There are a couple ways to create a new project.
-### Creating a new project
 To create a new Flutter project from the Flutter starter app template:
 1. Go to View > Command Palette....
 You can also press Ctrl / Cmd + Shift + P.